LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/GettingStartedWithBotBuilding/dialogs-patterns.md

 2. Note how there isn't a Dialog Starter interaction.

-    You don't need a Dialog Starter interaction in the Fallback dialog because the Fallback dialog has special properties that cause it to display when there are no other matches available.
+    You don't need a dialog starter in the Fallback dialog because the Fallback dialog has special properties that cause it to display when there are no other matches available.
 However, you do need to add some type of message to tell the user that the bot didn’t understand their query.
 A default message is provided for you.

 3. Select the Text Statement interaction, and change the message to, "Sorry, I am not able to understand.
 Please try again."
 Press Enter.